-If a parent has applied and has been approved for a Parent/ Plus loan, you (or your parent) may want to notify the (One Stop) or Business Office that additional funding is anticipated and forthcoming.
+If a parent has applied and has been approved for a Parent/ Plus loan, you (or your parent) may want to notify the Business Office that additional funding is anticipated and forthcoming.
 Informing the appropriate office, before the bill due date, on how you plan to pay the bill can prevent late fee charges.

 The Alternative Loan is designed to help students to bridge the financial gap between college costs and traditional funding sources such as federal loans, grants, scholarships and work-study.
 Arrangements to borrow this type of loan are made through a bank or credit union.
 As part of the eligibility requirements, the borrower will generally need to pass a credit check.
 This is a private loan, established between a student/borrower and the lending institution.

 If you have applied for this type of loan with your lender, you will also be required to complete all the necessary steps of the application process with your lender.
 An application form and a promissory note are also usually required.
 The school usually is required to certify this type of loan.

 Loan funds will be sent directly to the school and applied directly to a student's account/bill.
 Borrower amounts are limited to the Cost of Education minus any other financial aid received.
 Fees may apply.
 Repayment is required according to the terms of the loan.
 FMI, regarding this loan type, click here.

 Alternative loans are not credited to your account automatically.
-If a student has applied and has been approved for an Alternative loan, you may want to notify the One Stop or the Business Office that additional funding is anticipated and forthcoming and will be applied to your account/bill.
-Informing the One Stop/Business Office how you plan to pay your bill, before its due date, can prevent late fee charges.
+If a student has applied and has been approved for an Alternative loan, you may want to notify the Business Office that additional funding is anticipated and forthcoming and will be applied to your account/bill.
+Informing the Business Office how you plan to pay your bill, before its due date, can prevent late fee charges.